College Cardiac Screening

 College Cardiac Screening provided by the Max Schewitz Foundation can be completed on the college campus for student athletes with full reporting of outcomes to the student athlete, athletic director and team physician.
 Turnkey services choices include: EKG only, EKG and echo for select students, or EKG and echo for all students.
 Participating student athletes also complete a cardiac history.
 The EKG test takes just minutes per student to administer so most athletes and coaches can find a convenient window for screening that does not take the student athlete away from academics or athletics.

 Why the Max Schewitz Foundation?

 The Max Schewitz Foundation's medical director and supporting cardiologists have interpreted the 60,000 young adults collected through our program.
-The CardeaScreen EKG machines are programmed with the latest version of the Seattle Criteria for interpreting EKGs of young athletic adults.
+The CardeaScreen EKG machines are programmed with the latest international criteria for interpreting EKGs of young athletic adults.
 This provides an optimum balance of catching potentially fatal heart conditions while minimizing false negatives and false positives.
 On site echo can quickly confirm or rule out findings indicated on the EKG, expediting a student athlete’s status for play.
 Student athletes receive their results at the time of screening.
 Copies of the student athlete EKGs will be provided to the athletic director.

 College Cardiac Screenings can be conducted on all or a portion of the student athletes at an average cost of $50 per student athlete.
 Cost variables include number of student athlete participants, services provided and travel expenses.
 Note: we neither bill nor report results to insurance carriers.